amankdhillon/sp25-cse110-lab4/expose/javascript/part2.md

 The reason for this is that the variable i is defined inside the for loop with let.
 In JS, when we use let inside a block, the variable i is scoped to that block, meaning it is only accessible within the loop.
 Once the loop finishes, i is no longer available outside of it.

-When the code reaches console.log(i) after the loop, it tries to access i, but i is not in scope anymore, so you get the ReferenceError.
+When the code reaches console.log(i) after the loop, it tries to access i, but i is not in scope anymore, so we get the ReferenceError.

 6:
 At line 13, where console.log(discountedPrice) is called, I get an error: ReferenceError: discountedPrice is not defined.